Authorization Patterns

 });

-Update them the same way:
+You update memberships the same way:

 await auth.member.update(ctx, memberId, {